2023 Reading List

 by Jenny Colgan

-My thoughts: A very easy read (I did it in one flight) and quite a predictable one too, but a feel good book about Nina who leaves her job in Birmingham for the wild and free Scotland, finding both her purpose and love.
+My thoughts: A very easy read (I did it on one flight) and quite a predictable one too, but a feel good book about Nina who leaves her job in Birmingham for the wild and free Scotland, finding both her purpose and love.
 A happy book with a happy ending.

 Location: between Birmingham, England and Kirrinfief, Scotland